Flack27/Runeterra/0 - Dashboard/🎲 Campaign Hub.md

 ---
 ## To Do

+### Next Session
-- Fix proper table of random encounters for travel
+- Improve table of random encounters for travel
 - Finish dungeon / stonewall enemy encounters
 - Amos dialogue and practice
 - Aethera character sheet dndbeyond
+- Create Adventuring Day for road to stonewall

+### Feature
+- Another Adventuring Day for road back to stonewall with Carnage Demon?
 - Satisfying way for healing of Bennar

 ---